mitgit30/ShellMate/README.md

 Operational questions can be conversational.

-Deployment changes cannot.
+Deployment changes must stay structurally controlled.

+Website creation should feel conversational at the outer layer, but remain intentional in how files are generated and saved.

-This is why ShellMate uses one flexible mode for daily operations and one deterministic mode for infrastructure change workflows.
+This is why ShellMate uses:

+- one flexible mode for daily operations
+- one controlled deployment mode for infrastructure change workflows
+- one creative builder mode for generating static websites

 ### 4. Validation Before Mutation